 Data visualization empowers organizations to turn unused data into actionable insights, leading to faster and better decision-making.
 Why wait?

-With our free tier Supabase account, you can start a new project today and use Metabase to visualize your app data.
+With our free plan Supabase account, you can start a new project today and use Metabase to visualize your app data.